franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 - **Bottom Right: Protein-Protein Interaction Network**
   This biological network visualizes interactions between proteins within an organism.
 Each node is a protein, and edges signify interactions between them.
 By examining this network, researchers can identify essential proteins and functional modules involved in cellular processes.

+Analyzing networks allows us to achieve the following objectives:

+- **Description**: Identifying and describing hidden community structures, clusters of closely related nodes, and general patterns in the network.
+- **Explanation**: Providing insights into the underlying mechanisms or structural dependencies within the system (e.g., who influences whom in a social network, or how entities are interrelated in a technological network).
+- **Prediction**: Forecasting future interactions or behaviors within the network, such as predicting the emergence of new relationships, or the likely behavior of system components based on current trends.

 The process of analyzing networks typically follows a structured pipeline, as illustrated in the diagram below: